Tis’ the season to make your home merry and bright with these fast and easy DIY Christmas decorating ideas.

 Place the vases on a cake or tiered stand.

-Shelf or Mantel Trim
+Festive Shelf or Mantel Trim

 To cut gift wrap to fit doily: Find a dinner plate that has a close diameter to the center of the doily.
 Place plate upside down on gift wrap and trace around it.

 - I used the same size doily, but you can mix doily sizes to create your own unique look on your open shelves.

-Use Food as Decor
+Use Food as Holiday Decor

 Look in your china closet for bowls, trays and cake plates and tiered stands to use.